-Volcano Creek was not sampled during the time frame from 2000 to 2002, but was sampled from 2014 to 2019.
-Visual observations and biological data collected indicate that Volcano Creek is a productive aquatic system (Figure 72).
+Volcano Creek was not sampled during the time frame from 2000 to 2002, but was sampled from 2014 to 2020.
+Visual observations and biological data collected indicate that Volcano Creek is a productive aquatic system (Figure 71).

+Figure 71.
+Volcano Creek (left photo 7/9/2015 and right photo 7/9/2020).

+Average chlorophyll-a concentrations were high in Volcano Creek ranging from a low of 0.34 mg/m^2 in 2020 to a high of 6.32 mg/m^2 in 2014 (Figure 72).
+Chlorophyll-a concentrations in Volcano Creek were consistent from 2014 to 2017, then decreased from 2018 to 2020.

 Figure 72.
-Volcano Creek (left photo 7/9/2015 and right photo 7/5/2017).

-Average chlorophyll-a concentrations were high in Volcano Creek ranging from a low of 1.78 mg/m2 in 2018 to a high of 6.32 mg/m2 in 2014 (Figure 73).
-Chlorophyll-a concentrations in Volcano Creek were fairly consistent from 2014 to 2017, then decreased in 2018 and 2019.

-Figure 73.
 Average concentration of chlorophyll-a (± 1SD) in Volcano Creek.

-Aquatic invertebrate density at Volcano Creek varied from a low of 3.7 invertebrates/m3 in 2016 to a high of 13.9 invertebrates/m3 in 2018 (Figure 74).
-EPT were present in all sample years with both mayflies and stoneflies represented (Figure 75).
+Aquatic invertebrate density at Volcano Creek varied from a low of 3.7 invertebrates/m3 in 2016 to a high of 13.9 invertebrates/m3 in 2018 (Figure 73).
+EPT were present in all sample years with both mayflies and stoneflies represented, but very few caddisflies (Figure 74).
 Samples were dominated by aquatic diptera, primarily chironomids.
-Taxa richness was variable and ranged from a low of 17 to a high of 25 over the sample years (Figure 76).
+Taxa richness was variable and ranged from a low of 17 to a high of 25 over the sample years (Figure 75).

+Figure 73.
+Average aquatic invertebrate densities ± 1SD in Volcano Creek.

 Figure 74.
-Average aquatic invertebrate densities (± 1SD) in Volcano Creek.
+Percent Chironomidae and EPT in Volcano Creek.

 Figure 75.
-Percent Chironomidae and EPT in Volcano Creek.

-Figure 76.
 Aquatic invertebrate taxa richness in Volcano Creek.

-Fish sampling with minnow traps and visual observations was conducted in Volcano Creek from 2014 to 2019 (Appendix 1).
+Fish sampling with minnow traps and visual observations was conducted in Volcano Creek from 2014 to 2020 (Appendix 1).
 In 2016 a second site (about 2 km further upstream) was also sampled.
-No fish were caught in 2014 and 2019, but Dolly Varden were found in 2015 to 2018.
-(Figure 76) and slimy sculpin were caught in 2017-2019.
+No fish were caught in 2014, but Dolly Varden were captured annually from 2015 to 2020, except in 2019 (Figure 76) and slimy sculpin were caught in 2017, 2018, and 2019.
 Length frequency distribution of all Dolly Varden caught is presented in Figure 77.
-Age 1 and 2 fish dominated the catch with a number of larger, older fish present.
+Age 1 and 2 fish dominated the catch, although some larger, older fish were also captured.

+Figure 76.
+Catch per unit of effort for juvenile Dolly Varden in Volcano Creek.

 Figure 77.
-Catch per unit of effort for juvenile Dolly Varden in Volcano Creek.

-Figure 78.
 Length frequency distribution of Dolly Varden in Volcano Creek.

 Juvenile Dolly Varden were retained in 2016 and 2017 for whole body element concentration analysis (cadmium, lead, selenium, zinc, and mercury).
 A limited number of fish were retained in 2016 (n = 1) and 2017 (n = 2).
-No Dolly Varden in the correct size range for retention were captured in 2018 or 2019.
-These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks (Figures 79 through 83) during the same time frame.
-The cadmium concentrations in Volcano Creek were similar to those found in Mainstem Red Dog Creek (Figure 79).

-Whole body lead and selenium concentrations in fish from Volcano Creek were similar to those found in Anxiety Ridge Creek but lower than fish collected in Mainstem Red Dog Creek (Figures 80 and 81).
-Zinc concentrations in juvenile Dolly Varden were slightly higher in Mainstem Red Dog Creek as compared to Anxiety Ridge Creek (Figure 82) and mercury concentrations were slightly higher in Anxiety Ridge Creek (Figure 83), but were consistently low in all three sites.
+These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks (Figure 78) during the same time frame.
+The cadmium concentrations in Volcano Creek were similar to those found in Mainstem Red Dog Creek, but higher than those founds in Anxiety Ridge Creek.
+Whole body lead and selenium concentrations in fish from Volcano Creek were similar to those found in Anxiety Ridge Creek but lower than fish collected in Mainstem Red Dog Creek.
+Zinc concentrations in juvenile Dolly Varden were slightly higher in Mainstem Red Dog Creek as compared to Anxiety Ridge Creek and mercury concentrations were slightly higher in Anxiety Ridge Creek.
+All mercury concentrations were low (Figure 78).